Rise of the million-dollar home

 Some of the biggest price gains were in the west of the city, with median prices in traditionally cheaper suburbs like Glen Eden, Glendene, Ranui and Kelston all posting increases of more than 20 per cent compared with last year.

 In Wellington, the most expensive suburb was Kelburn, with a median price of $705,000, followed by Thorndon ($723,000) and Wadestown ($684,000).
 There were so few sales in Roseneath, which is also regarded as one of Wellington's most expensive suburbs, that it was not possible to produce a reliable median.

 There were six suburbs in the greater Wellington region where median prices were under $300,000: Otaki, which was the cheapest at $235,000, followed by Wainuiomata, Naenae, Totara Park, Stokes Valley and Trentham.

 In Christchurch, Fendalton, traditionally the city's most expensive suburb, retained its crown with a median price of $800,000, followed by Sumner at $712,500 and Northwood at $605,000.

 The cheapest suburbs were Wainoni at $205,000, Aranui at $235,000 and Phillipstown $225,000.

 Throughout the country there were four places where the median selling price was under $100,000.

-The central North Island towns of Taumarunui and Wairoa, north of Gisborne, shared the distinction of having the cheapest properties in the country with medians of just $60,000.
+The North Island towns of Taumarunui, near Taupo, and Wairoa, between Napier and Gisborne, shared the distinction of having the cheapest properties in the country with medians of just $60,000.
 They were followed by Kawerau at $72,500 and the Whanganui suburb of Castlecliff at $95,000.